-Figure 17: Interactions between patronage, fares and service levels.
-(Source: NZTA)
+Figure 17: Interactions between patronage, fares and service level.

 Passenger fares

 Public transport provides choice and an alternative to using the private car.

 This means the relationship between bus fares and the cost of driving (petrol costs, parking costs) is particularly important, and provides a useful comparator for how much we can adjust our public transport fares.